 This 3 Bedroom unit featured here is the largest 3 Bedroom layout that Midtown Modern has to offer.
 At 1,066 sqft, it is generous by CBD standards and slightly above average among the other newer developments.
 As it occupies the corner stacks 06 and 16, you will find more windows for ventilation.

 For those looking at 3 bedroom units, there is a smaller 904 sqft one available.
 These will come with a smaller dining as well as kitchen.

 Flooring provided here is porcelain tiles for the common areas and engineered timber for the bedrooms.
 While I wished marble floors and solid timber came as standard, I do understand that the current material was chosen for its aesthetics and easier maintenance.
 As with the other units here so far, ceiling height is at a laudable 3m.

 As you enter the unit, there is a bit of a walkway before leading to the dining area.
 You can fit in more in-built storage by the side if you wanted, or keep the space as is for a thin dresser.

 With a long, rectangular layout, they have managed to place an 8 seater dining set here, which I think is very impressive for a 3 Bedroom unit of this size.

 I have seen my fair number of new launch units, but not one laid out such as this (at least, not in a normal 3 bedroom unit).
 It looks pretty spectacular to dine in such fashion, and refreshing, to say the least.

 The dining set, if chosen correctly, can be the centrepiece of the unit for your friends and family.
-If you are in the know, you will realise that the interior designer here is award winning Peter Tay, with his signature black reflective ceiling.
-He is best known for his A* clientele, which includes Wang Leehom, Zhang Ziyi and Zoe Tay among others.
+If you are in the know, you will realise that the interior designer here is award winning Nathan Yong, the founder of a popular furniture brand Folks Furniture and a retail-based company Grafunkt.